mppmu/hhgrid/README.md

 # hhgrid

-ggHH 2-loop virtual amplitude interfered with 1-loop amplitude.
+gghh 2-loop virtual amplitude interfered with 1-loop amplitude.

 Returns V_fin using the conventions specified in Eq(2.5) of https://arxiv.org/pdf/1703.09252.pdf

 As required by `POWHEG` the born factor of alpha_s^2 is included in the grid.
 We evaluate alpha_s at a scale of `m_HH/2` using `LHAPDF` with the `PDF4LHC15_nlo_100` set.

 Physical parameters are set to:
 * `G_F = 1.1663787e-5 GeV^(-2)` (Fermi constant)
 * `m_T = 173 GeV` (top-quark mass)